ZayasAnaFlorencia/YararaTeam_WRO_2023/README.md

 ## Our Team

 - Campis Juan José - Team Leader
-- ZayaS Florencia Ana - Designer, Software Developer
+- Zayas Florencia Ana - Designer, Software Developer
 - Aguirre Franco Joaquin- Software Developer

 ## Take a look at our first prototype!
 Here are some photos: